Automate your SP-API calls using Java SDK

 Conclusion

-In this blog, you learned how to automate your SP-API calls using a Java SDK.
+In this tutorial, you learned how to automate your SP-API calls using a Java SDK.
 In the walkthrough, you learned how to set up your workspace, generate a Java SDK for Selling Partner API, connect to the Sellers API, and make the first API call.
-For more information about this process, see Generate a Java SDK with LWA token exchange and authentication.